medimohammadise/snakes-and-ladders-cl-game/README.md

     - MultiPlayer feature .
 Right now It is just supporting one player
     - Change configuration by player.
 Even though now It could be done by changing json config file
     - Player can fight with sankes
-    - Buy using Ladders will get positive and by winning on Snakes will get much more power and vice versa
+    - By using Ladders will get positive and by winning on Snakes will get much more power and vice versa
     - It would be possible to create new  characters other than Snake or Ladder
     - It would be possible to have multiple player on network